now-i-know-my-abcd/docs/_sources/discussion.md

 ### Data Use Certification

 Access to ABCD data is limited to those with an active Data Use Certification (DUC).
 In accordance with this, do not post any data or restricted information from ABCD in this forum.
-For the full text of the DUC, see [.......].
+For the full text of the DUC, see [full text ](https://s3.amazonaws.com/nda.nih.gov/Documents/NDA+Data+Access+Request+DUC+FINAL.pdf)

 ### General guideline/courtesy, comment guidelines